sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 to prepare for the future, you're going to want to put it in a *savings account*.
 Why?

 Savings accounts are not just checking accounts with a special name.
 Checking accounts are perfectly
 liquid: at any moment you can approach an ATM to convert funds in the account into cash.
-Savings accounts are less liquid.
-There's a federal law dictating that you may only withdraw from a savings account six times per month.

-This shouldn't scare you: it is totally fine to withdraw the entire amount in your savings in one transaction.
-The money isn't out of reach.
-It's just made to be slightly less available than it would be in a checking account.
+You can set them up for direct deposit of your paycheck.

-There is a very important upside to savings accounts, however: they carry more *interest*.
+Savings accounts don't always have these features.
+They aren't as liquid.
+They do allow you to withdraw your money on-demand, though.
+That makes them good emergency funds for when you lose your job or have a medical emergency.
+And finally, there is a very important upside to savings accounts, however: they carry *interest*.

 Interest is the money that a bank will pay you for keeping your money with them.
-They pay you this money because **they actually use your money while it's stored with them**.
-This is completely normal and a good thing.
-Just make sure that the account is FDIC-insured, and you'll be guaranteed access to all of your money by federal law.
+It's defined as a percentage of the money you keep with them.
+The higher the percentage, the more money they'll pay you.
 So when choosing a savings account, we look for two things:
-* must be FDIC-insured
+* must be FDIC-insured (as usual)
 * should have the highest possible interest rate

-Interest rates change over time due to decisions by the Federal Reserve (the details are wayyy beyond the scope of this article).
-So don't expect to sign up for a savings account with a 2% interest rate and for that interest rate to be maintained for some period of time.
-It could change at any time.
-It's out of the bank's control.

 I can make a very specific recommendation about which savings account to use: the [Wealthfront Cash Account](https://www.wealthfront.com/cash).
 Wealthfront keeps its interest rate as high as possible, is FDIC-insured, and only requires $1 to start.

-That's right: **if you have $1 to spare, you can start a high-interest savings account with Wealthfront**.
+That's right: **if you have $1 to spare, you can start a high-interest savings account right now**.

-So start your account now and keep depositing your spare cash.
-Ideally, your savings account will have 3-6 months expenditures, so if you are suddenly employed, you have 3-6 months to find a new job before your money runs out.
+So start your Wealthfront Cash Account now and keep depositing your spare cash.
+Ideally, your savings account will cover
+3-6 months expenditures, so if you are suddenly unemployed, you have 3-6 months to find a new job before your money runs out.
 The exact number of months to save for depends on your job: if it's easy to find a new job, only save for 3.
 If it's hard, save for 6.

+On top of that, you can add money you're saving for a specific purpose, like a down payment on a house or car.
+Just make sure you keep the 3-6 months cushion available and you'll be in great shape.

 # Priority Three: You'll Need Money When You Can't Work Anymore (Retirement)